-Use the following tips to help you encourage people to diversify in their charitable giving, and present even reluctant donors with a reason to support your cause:
+Use the following tips to help you encourage people to diversify in their charitable giving, and present even reluctant donors with a reason to say “yes” your cause:

 When you ask people which charity they donate to, many will happily give you the name, and explain what it means to them.
 We all tend to help charities which have some personal relevance to our own lives.
-Ask yourself how your cause is personally relevant to your potential supporter.
+Ask yourself “how is our cause personally relevant to a potential supporter?
 Does your work affect them directly?
 Or their family or professional or ethnic group etc.?

 It may not be obvious right away, but many causes that seemingly have nothing to do with our lives can make an impact if you look at the bigger picture.
 A great example of this is raising funds for an after school program.
 It doesn’t just help the kids and their families, but the whole community.

 2. Tell a story about your charitable work